d00AK/Docker.01.SIMPSON.Donald.Video.2015.11.19.Beginning.Docker_9781783984848_PACKT/docker/0103 Updating Docker/0103 Updating Docker on Ubuntu Image.md

 vagrant@vagrant-ubuntu-trusty-64:~$ exit
 ```

+---
-Finally, verify Docker version and its run
+Finally, verify the Docker version and its run

 ```bash
 vagrant ssh